 With all that said, we haven’t really written in detail about our internal news deliberations or our daily struggles to meet deadline.
 Perhaps we’re wrong, but we don’t feel readers have a lot of patience for too much inside baseball or musings about how hard our jobs are!

 Would readers have “a lot of patience” for such “musings”?
 Maybe not.
 But a lot of comments?
-I’m guessing, yes.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+I’m guessing, yes.Liz Cox Barrett is a writer at CJR.